Table of Contents

-This article is not meant to tell you that price indicators are better or worse than other indicators.
+This article is not meant to tell you that price indicator are better or worse than other indicators.
 It’s merely to point out that it remains a favorite tool for many technical traders.
 What you decide to use as your go to indicator will always come down to what you’re most comfortable with and what works best for your unique trading personality.